junegunn/hbase-jruby/README.md

 #### Using `hbase classpath` command

-If you have HBase installed on your system, it's possible to find the JAR files for that local installation with `hbase classpath` command.
+If you have HBase installed on your system, it's possible to locate the JAR files for that local installation with `hbase classpath` command.
 You can tell `resolve_dependency!` method to do so by passing it special `:hbase` parameter.